 There is no way of finding out whether or not the above is valid or not if it is not on the borrower’s credit report.
 The above are not public records.
-However, on public records, all lenders will do a third party national public records search and all public records will get discovered even though it is not on the borrowers credit report.
+However, on public records, all lenders will do a third-party national public record search and all public records will get discovered even though it is not on the borrower’s credit report.

 Here are examples of public records:

 - Short Sale

 - Tax Liens